Alex202200037/ImoSphere/README.md

 ### Configuration
 1. Open the `appsettings.json` file.
-2. Verify the `ConnectionStrings` section has the database connection details:
+2. Ensure the `ConnectionStrings` section has the database connection details:
     ```json
     {
         "ConnectionStrings": {